DoTheEvo/veeam-prometheus-grafana/README.md

 <details>
 <summary><h1>Learning in small steps</h1></summary>

+A section written during first testing

 what should work at this moment

 * \<docker-host-ip>:3000 - grafana
 * \<docker-host-ip>:9090 - prometheus
 * \<docker-host-ip>:9091 - pushgateway

-### learning and testing how to push data to pushgateway
+### Learning and testing how to push data to pushgateway

 * metrics must be floats
 * naming [convention](https://prometheus.io/docs/practices/naming/)